JBroks/booksy-reviews/README.md

 ### Target Audience

 This application aims to attract people that like to read, look for next book to read, like to share their thoughts on books they have read, and interact with other readers.
-The website provides user with information about various books and reviews, and enables them to share their own revious and interact with other users.
+The website provides user with information about various books and reviews, and enables them to share their own reviews and interact with other users.
 Users are also able to upvote / downvote reviews.

 The main objective of the website is to provide a user with a tool that will enable them to read / add / comment / vote for reviews.